redhat-openstack/website/source/uncategorized/hangouts.html.md

 ## Upcoming Hangouts

-In April we will hear from the Heat team.
-Watch this page, or [Twitter](http://twitter.com/rdocommunity) for details as they become available.
+In April we will hear from the Heat team about [what's new in OpenStack Icehouse Heat](https://plus.google.com/u/1/events/ckhqrki6iepg12vkqk5vnt7ijd0)

 ## Past Hangouts